First published by Practical Law Company.

 Authorization and operating requirements

-20. What are the authorization and the main ongoing requirements to supply electricity systems?
+20. What are the authorisation and the main ongoing requirements to supply electricity systems?

-All public and private supply companies in Turkey must obtain a licence from the Energy Market Regulatory Authority (EMRA) for the right to supply electricity (Article 10, Electricity Market Law numbered 6446 (EML)).
-There is no preliminary licence stage to obtain supply licences, as there is for generation licences.
+All public and private supply companies in Turkey must obtain a licence from the Energy Market Regulatory Authority (EMRA) for the right to supply electricity (Article 10, Electricity Market Law No. 6446 (EML)).
+There is no pre-licence stage to obtain supply licences, as there is for generation licences.
 Electricity supply licences are generally issued for 49-year periods.

 The EMRA Law required entities to obtain separate licences for undertaking wholesale and retail supply activities.
 However, the current licensing regime abolished the requirement to obtain separate licences and allows supply companies to undertake both wholesale and retail supply activities without seeking any further permission.

-State-owned TETAŞ operates as a wholesale supplier and has around 40% market share in the Turkish market.
+The state-owned Turkish Electricity Trading and Contracting Company (TETAŞ) operates as a wholesale supplier and has around 53% market share in the Turkish market as of December 2013.

 The following requirements apply to electricity supply licence holders on an ongoing basis: